 I don’t expect that to keep happening on the eating/exercise plan I’m doing, but it was definitely a welcome surprise!

-You’re wondering why I’m making cheesecakes while dieting, aren’t you?
+You’re wondering why I’m making mini cheesecakes while dieting, aren’t you?
 I am too.

 Actually it has something to do with loving my husband a whole lot and celebrating his 35 years of life.
 I’m so nice.

-I love making cheesecakes in mini form because they bake up much quicker than their full-sized cousin and are just as satisfying.
+I love making mini cheesecakes because they bake up much quicker than their full-sized cousin and are just as satisfying.
 Also, I’m not as afraid that I’m going to ruin them.

 When making full-sized cheesecakes sometimes the tops collapse and create a slooped well in the middle.
 There are lots of techniques to keep this from happening and it’s caused by a combo of too much air in the batter and not letting them cool slowly enough.
 BUT when I’m making little ones, I actually like it when they collapse because it creates a great place to fill with something yummy.
 Enter lemon curd.